 With over 1,400 islands lying off its coast and scattered throughout the Aegean Sea, Greece is the most southeasterly extension of Europe.
-Regarded as the cradle of western civilization and being the birthplace of democracy, Western philosophy, the Olympic Games, western literature, political science, and drama.
+Regarded as the cradle of western civilization and is the birthplace of democracy, Western philosophy, the Olympic Games, western literature, political science, and drama.

 Greece , historically also known as Hellas, is a country in southeastern Europe.
 It’s a geographically appealing place to visit, with a mountainous mainland of which Mount Olympus is the highest, once considered the throne of the Gods, is today extremely popular among hikers and climbers.
-Travelers are drawn by the island beaches and reliable sunny summer weather, its nightlife, historical sites and natural beauty.
+Travellers are drawn by the island beaches and reliable sunny summer weather, its nightlife, historical sites and natural beauty.

 The famous whitewashed homes and charming blue-domed churches only characterize a specific region of the country, the Cyclades Islands.
 Architecture varies greatly from one region to the next depending on the local history.
 The country is littered with many medieval churches and castles as classical ruins and temples.